Is Bamboo Strong? With Pros and Cons

 When we look at the fiber structure of Bamboo, its sectional anatomy and cane enhance its structural integrity.

-Because of having different chemicals, Bamboo is great for gluing, and because of having high silica content, it gives termites hard time digesting.
+Because of having different chemicals, Bamboo is great for gluing, and because of having high silica content, it gives termites a hard time digesting.

-Because of having the above unique qualities Bamboo is strong and considered a wood with high durability in many woodworking projects.
+Because of the above unique qualities Bamboo is strong and considered a wood with high durability in many woodworking projects.

 There are over 1600 species of Bamboo.
 Overall Bamboo is strong, more durable, and sustainable building material than most other woods.